 The Fate of the Nipple in Breast Reduction

-Women with large breasts are often interested in a breast reduction to improve their breast size , but are reluctant to do so because they believe that the nipple and areola are completely removed and replaced as part of the procedure.
+Women with large breasts are often interested in a breast reduction to improve their breast size but are reluctant to do so because they believe that the nipple and areola are entirely removed and replaced as part of the procedure.
 Fortunately, this is seldom necessary.

 The purpose of a breast reduction is to treat overly large breasts by removing excess skin and breast tissue and elevating the nipple and areola.
-The amount of breast tissue removed can be modified to address a woman's preferences.
-As a rule, the nipple is not removed in a breast reduction.
-Rather than removing the nipple and reattaching it, the surgeon usually "transposes" it or slides it upward to a more youthful position.
+The amount of breast tissue removed can be modified to address a woman’s preferences.
+As a rule, the nipple is not removed with a breast reduction.
+Rather than removing the nipple and reattaching it, the surgeon usually “transposes” it or slides it upward to a more youthful position.
 The areola is also reduced in diameter.
 The surrounding skin is lifted and re-draped, while the nipple and areola remain attached to the underlying breast tissue.
-Following nipple elevation, there is an incision around the areola that makes it look like the nipple and areola were completely removed and sutured back on.
+Following nipple elevation, there is an incision around the areola that makes it look like the nipple and areola were removed entirely and sutured back on.
 This incision is what misleads patients into believing the nipple is removed.
-By keeping the nipple attached to the breast in this manner, sensation to the nipple should be preserved. .
-Besides preserving sensation, the patients ability to breast feed should also be unaltered following a breast reduction.
-This allows future mothers to whom breast feeding is important to consider breast reduction surgery a reasonable procedure.
+By keeping the nipple attached to the breast in this manner, sensation to the nipple should be preserved.
+Besides preserving sensation, the patient's ability to breastfeed should also be unaltered following a breast reduction.
+This allows future mothers to whom breastfeeding is important to consider breast reduction surgery a reasonable procedure.

 The Breast Reduction Procedure